people cycling along a path people cycling along a path

 In the videos below you can hear Adoo-Kissi-Debrah talk about her daughter's death from air pollution, and Patricia Villarrubia-Gómez talking about the complexity of plastic pollution.

-Plastic pollution
+• Plastic pollution

 The World Wildlife Fund has some tips for reducing plastic pollution.

-3. Eco systems and biodiversity
+3. Eco system and biodiversity restoration

 Understanding the loss of eco systems and biodiversity

 The world we live in is changing rapidly.
 A recent report from the World Wildlife Fund suggests that in the past 50 years we have lost nearly 50% of wildlife from the planet.
 The National Trust's 2023 State of Nature report suggests that the nature in the UK is similarly depleted.
-Much of this loss can be attributed to deforestation, intensification of agriculture and industrial expansion.
+However, it's not just land that is depleted.
+David Attenborough's 2025 film Ocean describes the loss of eco-systems and life from the Ocean.

 Care for the environment, encouraging biodiversity and reducing environmental degradation

 Many of the tips elsewhere on this page for reducing carbon footprints and pollution will also help to reduce environmental degradation.
 To reduce environmental degradation we need to walk more lightly on this beautiful planet.
+This includes thinking about the way we shop, for example making sure that the products that we buy are not leading to more deforestation, or more industrial or plastic pollution which leads to eco-system destruction.

-The Woodland Trust and Kew Gardens have some useful tips for encouraging biodiversity in your garden.
+The Woodland TrustKew Gardens, and the Natural History Museum have some useful tips for encouraging biodiversity in your garden.